ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

     this.queue = [];
   }

-  // add an event with it's associated priority into the queue add(event, time) {
+  // add an event with its associated priority into the queue add(event, time) {
     // pack `event` and `time` into a single data structure const element = { event, time };